Darius Labanauskas: BDO

 His performances in 2014 helped Labanauskas qualify for the 2015 BDO World Darts Championship outright via his world ranking.
 He was beaten by Robbie Green in the first round despite hitting a 167 checkout during the match.

 Consistent qualification for the BDO World Championship paid off in 2017 as he reached the quarter-finals before losing 5–2 to eventual champion Glen Durrant.

 PDC

 In 2018 Labanauskas competed on the PDC Nordic & Baltic Pro Tour, finishing in the top two to qualify for the 2019 PDC World Darts Championship.
 Here he beat Matthew Edgar and Raymond van Barneveld before going out to Adrian Lewis in the last 32 with prize money of £25,000.

 This run was followed by PDC European Q-School, where a disappointing first three days in Hildesheim were followed by a fantastic run all the way to the final on Day 4, where Labanauskas beat Vincent van der Meer 5–3 in the final to win a PDC Tour Card for the first time.

+At the 2022 PDC World Darts Championship, Labanauskas hit a first televised nine-dart finish in a first round defeat to Mike De Decker.

+Having lost his Tour Card in 2023, he finished second on the 2025 Challenge Tour ranking, earning his return to the Pro Tour for 2026/27.